ELLIOTTCABLE/Paws.c/README.markdown

 `Paws.c`
 ========
 Paws is [@elliottcable][]’s programming language.
-The design is over a year old, but has gone through [many iterations][Strata] and changes.
+The design is almost two years old, but has gone through [many iterations][Strata] and changes.
 There is no working implementation, though several separate codebases are underway.